Today we have a slightly different, and I hope very interesting post, all about eBay Snipers!

 On to the actual snipes and once again I lost my first one, a Game of Thrones Blu-ray and won my second, a Blu-ray of The Omen.

 I’m happy to report that the bids were placed exactly 3 seconds before the auction end time!

 So a pass for Gixen as well, with special mention to the overall simplicity and ease of use.

-On this occasion it was first time lucky as my snipe for a Batman Blu-ray steelbook won, beating out another bidder by 50p:
+On this occasion it was first time lucky as my snipe for a Batman Blu-ray steelbook won, beating out another bidder by 50p.

 And as you can see from the above screenshots, the time of my bid was exactly 3 seconds before the auction’s end time, so I’m confident in the accuracy of Goofbid.

-As I mentioned at the beginning of this post, I wanted to pit all three snipers against each other for the final test, and to do this I wanted to find a product that nobody has bid on – to keep things simple and easy.
+But moving on… as I mentioned at the beginning of this post, I wanted to pit all three snipers against each other for the final test, and to do this I wanted to find a product that nobody has bid on – to keep things simple and easy.

 Thankfully this wasn’t a hard task as I came across this item, sitting with no bids at a £0.99 start price and just under 8 minutes remaining: